 - What will it cost?
 Likely as much as – if not more than – the current model

 Surface Book 3 release date

-The Surface Book 2 was released by Microsoft in late 2017 – it’s not even a year old.
-So, if we follow the release pattern of Surface devices that aren’t the Surface Pro, you probably shouldn't expect the Surface Book 3 until late 2019 at the earliest.
+The Surface Book 2 was released in late 2017 – it’s almost a year old.
+So, if we follow the release pattern of Surface devices that aren’t the Surface Pro, you shouldn’t expect the Surface Book 3 until late 2019 at the earliest.

 We really don’t think the Surface Book 3 will launch in 2018 but, hey – we’ve been wrong before.
 Until we get some more concrete information, or even rumors, we’re going to stick with our 2019 or 2020 Surface Book 3 release date speculation.